The best universities for engineering in Europe

-About 12,600 students attend the university, where 1,472 teachers teach them.
-There are four more campuses of KTH in Sweden.
+About 12,600 students attend the university, with 1,472 faculty members.
+There are four more KTH campuses in Sweden.
 The university does research and has academic strengths in E-science, IT and mobile communication, transport research, and production engineering.
 KTH is part of international networks like CLUSTER and Top Industrial Managers for Europe (TIME).

 RWTH Aachen, Germany

 Around 120 countries are represented among its 41,300 students, 8,000 of whom are international.
-The engineering faculty at the university has about 7,000 students and almost 3,000 teachers.
+The engineering department has about 7,000 students and almost 3,000 professors.
 Most courses are delivered in German, with some master’s programs taught in English.

 RWTH runs a program called Erasmus and is part of several university networks, such as the IDEA League, TU9, DFG (German Research Foundation), TIME network, CESAER, and UNITECH, to name a few.

 The needs of business, industry, and professions are often at the center of research at RWTH.
 At RWTH, the first all-metal plane, the diesel soot filter, the first particle accelerator, and the first wind tunnel were all made.
 Siemens Mobility and the university are working together to create a new train car generation.